KCPERS has three sources of funding for benefits.

 Investment Returns

-The contributions from the employees and City are invested by the Retirement Board to help fund members' retirement benefits.
-While investment returns fluctuate from year to year, investment income is KCPERS most significant funding source.
+The Retirement Board invests the contributions from the employees and City to help fund members' retirement benefits.
+While investment returns fluctuate from year to year, investment income is KCPERS' most significant funding source.

-KCPERS current return assumptions are 7.25% in the Police plan and 7.10% in the Civilian plan.
-Over the past few years the Retirement Board has been lowering the investment return assumptions to more closely reflect expected market returns.
+KCPERS' current return assumptions are 6.95% in both the Police plan and the Civilian plan.
+Over the past few years, the Retirement Board has been lowering the investment return assumptions to more closely reflect expected market returns.

 Employer Contributions

-Contribution Rates are based on actuarial assumptions and costs methods and are determined by the Retirement Systems actuary.
-The City of Kansas City, Missouri currently contributes the actuarial amounts required to pay for one year of service for all active employees (the normal cost) and an amount to pay the amortized portion of the unfunded liability for that year.
-For the current fiscal year the City is contributing $35.2 million for the Police plan and $6.4 for the Civilian Employees' plan.
+Contribution Rates are based on actuarial assumptions and cost methods and are determined by the Retirement Systems actuary.
+The City of Kansas City, Missouri, currently contributes the actuarial amounts required to pay for one year of service for all active employees (the normal cost) and an amount to pay the amortized portion of the unfunded liability for that year.
+For the current fiscal year, the City is contributing $35.8 million for the Police plan and $6.6 for the Civilian Employees' plan.

 Employee Contributions